 In certain situations, a government agency (such as the department of transportation for a city or state) or a private company (such as a general contractor or road construction company) can be held liable for roadway design issues.
 The burden of proof is relatively high and certain pieces of evidence must be obtained in order to prove that one of these entities is legally responsible.

-Our award-winning attorneys are well-versed in the process of investigating a serious car accident when a potential highway design issue might be involved.
+The award-winning Seattle personal injury attorneys at Davis Law Group, P.S. are well-versed in the process of investigating a serious car accident when a potential highway design issue might be involved.
 The sooner you consult with an attorney about your car accident, the sooner you can ensure that all possible avenues of relief are pursued and that the responsible parties can be held responsible for negligence.

 Featured Roadway Design Cases We Have Won